 However, there was one big problem, while the Belgian Hare is a fine fancy rabbit, it doesn’t have much meat on it.

-With that, this once crazy popular rabbit become rare and even endangered, though it’s recovering now but not as a meat rabbit but as a amazing pet rabbit.
+With that, this once crazy popular rabbit has become rare and even endangered, though it’s recovering now but not as a meat rabbit but as an amazing pet rabbit.

-The Belgian Hare is a result of selective breeding to give them the physical characteristics like those of a Hare (the wild european rabbit) instead of the characteristics of most other domestic rabbits.
-It has long limbs and a lanky lean apparance.
+The Belgian Hare is a result of selective breeding to give them the physical characteristics like those of a Hare (the wild European rabbit) instead of the characteristics of most other domestic rabbits.
+It has long limbs and a lanky lean appearance.
 Its coat is a rich reddish color.

-They medium sized rabbits and can weigh from 6 to 9 lbs.
+They are medium-sized rabbits and can weigh from 6 to 9 lbs.

-Belgian Hares are intelligent and active, however, they also have the reputation of being skittish like their wild ancesters.
+Belgian Hares are intelligent and active, however, they also have the reputation of being skittish like their wild ancestors.
 They are therefore recommended as pets for seniors and families with older children.

 Belgian Hares do relatively well in any climate, however, avoid taking this breed of rabbit out for exercise when it is extremely hot or humid outside.